Feature: #108345 - Allow extensions without ext_emconf.php in classic mode

 Copied!

-Even if an extension does not depend on any Composer packages, it is still required to specify providesPackages in composer.json to ensure future compatibility with TYPO3 classic mode and to avoid deprecation messages in TYPO3 v14.
+Even if an extension does not depend on any Composer packages, it is still required to specify providesPackages in composer.json as an empty object to ensure future compatibility with TYPO3 classic mode and to avoid deprecation messages in TYPO3 v14.

 {